MMvogler/liri-node-app/README.md

 - Axios
 - OMDB API
 - Bands in Town API
-- Moment
-- DotEnv

 ## Purpose
 Liri.js can take in four different commands in the command line, with each producing different requested results:
 - "concert-this" followed by a band or musician's name will provide Bands in Town's information about relevant concerts coming up.
 - "spotify-this-song" followed by a song's title will provide information about the given song from Spotify.
 - "movie-this" followed by the name of the movie will provide imdb information about that specific movie.

+### Additional Goals
 - "do-what-it-says" will pull information from "random.txt" document and perform the necessary request.

-### Additional Goals
+- Use moment.js to stylize the date in "concert-this" results.